June is Pride Month, which means it's time to celebrate the members of the LGBTQ+ community in a big way.

 Theo Putnam (Chilling Adventures of Sabrina)

-This friend of eveyone's favorite teenage witch revealed that they no longer wanted to be called Susie and opted for Theo.
-In the latest round of episodes, Theo (Lachlan Watson) even pushed Greendale's societal constructs by fighting for a spot on the boys basketball team, proving gender is no match for determined players.
+The friend of everyone’s favorite teenage witch (played by Lachlan Watson) revealed he no longer wanted to be called Susie and opted for Theo.
+In the episodes that followed, Theo pushed Greendale’s societal constructs by fighting for a spot on the boys’ basketball team.